All Episodes

 But Houston became the launching point.

-They claim me, they're proud of me.
+They claim me.

-You know, uh his family had a little history there with CBS.
+His family had a little history there with CBS.

-So anyway, unrelated to that, the president, you know, put out enough feelers and w uh uh and vibes that he wanted to have a chance to meet, and we did just after January 93 when he left office.
+So anyway, unrelated to that, the president put out enough feelers and vibes that he wanted to have a chance to meet.

-Frank Trikenigan.
+Frank Turkinian.

 Because I'm working.

-Now he said you desperately are in need of a lesson.
+Okay, now he said you desperately are in need of a lesson.

-I know you're going out to the National Boys and Girls Club function next next week, which is a great charity event.
+I know you're going out to the National Boys and Girls Club function next week, which is a great charity event.

-But uh uh Mr. Trikenny, and for those who don't know, is uh father of golf television, absolute legend in sports television, just back out the lifetime uh sports emmy a few weeks ago in New York, and uh he was a father figure to me, and he gave me that tough love uh approach, you know.
+Just, in fact, got the lifetime sports Emmy a few weeks ago in New York, and he was a father figure to me, and he gave me that tough love approach.

 Mr. Venturi, let me ask you this.

-He he you tell a funny story.
+You tell a funny story.

-And my first master, yeah, yeah, yeah.
+And my first master, yeah, Louis.

-And it's very close to the green, and you ask Frank, what do I say if somebody hits all of one here?
+And you ask Frank, what do I say if somebody hits all-in-one here?

-Yeah, I'm bound to head out for the final round, what would turn out to be maybe the greatest day in the history of the game because Jack Nicholas would that day win his sixth green jacket.
+Yeah, I'm about to head out for the final round, what would turn out to be maybe the greatest day in the history of the game because Jack Nicholas would that day win his sixth green jacket.

-He said, Son, this is a visual medium.
+He said, son, this is a visual medium.

 You say nothing.

-Now get out of my office and don't ever come in here and ask me a stupid question like that.
+Now, get out of my office and don't ever come in here and ask me a stupid question like that.

-So I ran out to 16, and Jack almost knocked it in, you know, for from the T. The ball I took a peek at the hole.
+So I ran out to 16, and Jack almost knocked it in, you know, from the T, the ball.

 I couldn't get the words out, Rush.

-I was so overwhelmed and overmatched and 26, not believing the network entrusted this weighty assignment with me, and I said nothing after he hit the ball until about five minutes later when he knocked the putt in.
+And I said nothing after he hit the ball until about five minutes later when he knocked the putt in.

 I couldn't talk.